 A Look at Invitation to a Journey 1

 Over the years, a few accounts of spiritual formation have initially resonated with me but eventually left me cold because they felt like creative sermons on why Christians need to be more disciplined and obedient.
-And we do, but we need help with the deep dynamics within that get in the way.
+And we do, but we need help with the deep inner dynamics that get in the way.

 Reading Robert Mulholland’s Invitation to a Journey feels very different.
 It has greatly enriched my spiritual life, even reframed it.